 What has gone wrong, then?
-In thinkers such as Rorty we see an implicit model of agency which remains built around verbal irony; or, at least, the requirements of practical critique which shape verbal irony as the dominant mode of studying irony.
-Not only does this model suggest that irony is a tool of agency, but it also presupposes certain dialogical spaces which remain largely abstract: a speaker and an audience, a listener who understands a context, a shared understanding.
+In thinkers such as Rorty we see an implicit model of agency which remains built around verbal irony.
+Not only does this suggest that irony is a tool of agency, but it also presupposes certain dialogical spaces which remain largely abstract: a speaker and an audience, a listener who understands a context, a shared understanding.
 These are fantastic tools for challenging, say, the hegemony of rationalist justification or pretensions to universal truths; or, as Richard Bernstein has argued recently, for redressing the imbalance between philosophy as a 'theoretical' discipline, and its original concern with living a good life.
-But it has always been the case that verbal irony is a product of the conditions of theory (that is, the practice of critique within particular institutional and cultural limits: the requirements of a 'well-evidence argument', the interpretative closure of a conclusion or standpoint), rather than a reflection of ironic reality.
+But it has always been the case that verbal irony is a product of the conditions of theory, rather than a reflection of ironic reality.
 That is to say: verbal irony provides a clearer sense of what irony 'means' by locating it within a speaking agent.
 The risk and uncertainty of irony is then reduced to a question of should we use it or shouldn't we.
 But this has already resulted in the first problem for a politics of irony: the impasse.
 Furthermore, this impasse was premised on irony as a tool of agency - whether a tool for critique, or a tool for hiding behind the pretensions of critique - which the second problem for a politics irony suggested was not always applicable to the specific context of how political discourse circulates.
 Indeed, the situation of ironic politics calls more for De Man's observation that:

 The way to stop irony is by understanding, by the understanding of irony, by the understanding of the ironic process.
 Understanding would allow us to control irony.
 But what if irony is always of understanding, if irony is always the irony of understanding, if what is at stake in irony is always the question of whether it is possible to understand or not to understand?
-(De Man, 1996, p.
-166)
+(De Man 1996: 166)

-Two examples
+Two Examples